 —the distinction between lemmas and lexemes in the Mental Lexicon for language production (1983; with Pieter Huijbers)

-—an early computational model of human sentence production (1987; with Eduard Hoenkamp)
+—an early computational model of the grammatical aspects of human sentence production (1987; with Eduard Hoenkamp)

 —the (neuro)cognitive model of parsing called Unification Space (since 1989; with Theo Vosse)